section-engineering-education/engineering-education/articles/getting-started-with-inheritance-using-c/index.md

 **Internal members** can only be accessed by a declared class within the same domain.

 ### The proper way to use inheritance
-Before we dig into the code, it's important to note that we include the word **Override** when we need to reuse a method in a derived class inherited from a base class.
+Before we dig into the code, we must note that we include the word **Override** when we need to reuse a method in a derived class inherited from a base class.

-If we are going to override a method in a derived class, we can use the word **Virtual** before the method in a base class.
+If we override a method in a derived class, we can use the word **Virtual** before the base class method.

 Below we have an example where we calculate the area and perimeter of a circle using inheritance.